Exploring Portland’s Multicultural Offerings

 At Project Object/Upper Metal Class, jewelry designer T Ngu melds art and activism in her storefront shop with a particular focus on supporting women, LGBTQ, people of color, artists, and designers.

 Green Hop, the first historical hip-hop recreational cannabis dispensary in the world, offers customers an art and digital technology experience by seeking to link musicians, art, and cannabis.
-For example, their carefully curated collection of cannabis flower is displayed next to the records of specific hip-hop artists with hip-hop art adorning the walls.
+For example, their carefully curated collection of cannabis flowers is displayed next to the records of specific hip-hop artists with hip-hop art adorning the walls.

 Those wanting to sample the vast array of multicultural offerings in Portland and the surrounding environs might want to check out My People’s Market.
 This day-long celebration features over 90 local vendors, live music, art, and activities, as well as ample selections of food and drink.
 The next marketplace will be held in November 2018.